Byron-Farrell/cpp-algorithms/HashTable/README.md

 ## Code Example

 ### Hashing
 Convert key into ASCII.
-In this example I convert the string into the sum of each characters ASCII value
+In this example, I convert the string into the sum of each characters ASCII value

 ```c++
 int HashTable::ascii_sum(std::string key) const {